GLYCERYL TRINITRATE WARNINGS

 A hypotensive headache is a sign of overdosage.
 High doses of glyceryl trinitrate may cause marked hypotension and collapse, however topical application reduces the likelihood of overdosage and the effect can be quickly terminated by washing the ointment off the skin.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of glyceryl trinitrate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of glyceryl trinitrate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 Do not use a double dose to make up for forgotten individual doses.
 Take the next dose at the usual time.